 Winner by 3%

-Dropbox rates % higher than Microsoft on Compensation Culture Ratings vs Microsoft Ratings based on looking at 9058 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does your company give annual bonuses?" and "Why do you feel undervalued and what would make you feel better about your compensation?".
+Dropbox rates % higher than Microsoft on Compensation Culture Ratings vs Microsoft Ratings based on looking at 9064 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "Are you satisfied with your stock/equity compensation?".

-Dropbox rates % lower than Microsoft on Team Culture Ratings vs Microsoft Ratings based on looking at 7736 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "Are your company's meetings effective?".
+Dropbox rates % lower than Microsoft on Team Culture Ratings vs Microsoft Ratings based on looking at 7742 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How would you rate the quality of your coworkers?" and "What are some of the best things about your team?".

-Dropbox tied with Microsoft on Environment Culture Ratings vs Microsoft Ratings based on looking at 7988 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you have a close friend at work?" and "Is your work environment positive or negative?".
+Dropbox tied with Microsoft on Environment Culture Ratings vs Microsoft Ratings based on looking at 7991 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What is most positive about the culture and environment at your company?" and "Do you have a close friend at work?".

-Dropbox rates % lower than Microsoft on Sentiment Culture Ratings vs Microsoft Ratings based on looking at 8826 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do you like best about your company?" and "Are you typically excited about going to work each day?".
+Dropbox rates % lower than Microsoft on Sentiment Culture Ratings vs Microsoft Ratings based on looking at 8837 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What makes you most happy at work?" and "How do your customers perceive your company?".